CLOSED FOR BUSINESS, JANUARY 2019

-Never mind, I’d never tasted a fresher-tasting burger and fries.
-So I kept eating.
+Fact is, I’d never tasted a fresher-tasting burger and fries, so I kept eating.
 That plate was NOT going back to the kitchen.

 Though it’s easy to see how someone seeing me shake salt onto my burger and fries like a crazy woman might think I didn’t like the food, I was actually thrilled with the quality.

 Bright note: in the process of trying all available seasonings, I discovered the sweetest ketchup ever in the tiny pot on my plate.